 Loners By Nature

-The Syrian hamster dislikes sharing space with other hamsters.
+The hamster dislikes sharing space with other hamsters.
 They are aggressive and should never be in the same cage as other hamsters.
 It will bite and maybe kill the other hamster.
 You may introduce two hamsters for some time but monitor their mood closely.
 The minute you observe any aggression, it’s best to separate them.

 Fancy Hamster vs. Teddy Bear Hamster

 Fancy Bear Hamsters and Teddy Bear Hamsters are the same species.
 The differences are in appearance.
 For instance, Fancy Bear Hamster will have patterns in fur, like bands or spots.
 Fancy hamsters have shorter coats.
 They are also more expensive to buy from pet shops.
 Those are the only significant differences between the two.